vectara/vectara-ingest/crawlers/CRAWLERS.md

 - `neg_regex` defines one or more (optional) regex expressions defining URLs to match for exclusion.
 - `keep_query_params`: if true, maintains the full URL including query params in the URL.
 If false, then it removes query params from collected URLs.
 - `crawl_report`: if true, creates a file under ~/tmp/mount called `urls_indexed.txt` that lists all URLs crawled
-- `remove_old_content`: if true, removed any URL that currently exists in the corpus but is NOT in this crawl.
-CAUTION: this removed data from your corpus.
+- `remove_old_content`: if true, removes any URL that currently exists in the corpus but is NOT in this crawl.
+CAUTION: this removes data from your corpus.
 If `crawl_report` is true then the list of URLs associated with the removed documents is listed in `urls_removed.txt`

 <br>**Note**: when specifying regular expressions it's recommended to use single quotes (as opposed to double quotes) to avoid issues with escape characters.